Updated: Feb. 17, 2025

 Content predictability has two equally important main components.

 Consistent layouts help users get familiar with your site’s navigation and visual elements.
 Seeing the same button design throughout your site, for example, helps users better understand the function of that graphic every time they encounter it.
-This doesn’t mean that every page must look exactly the same, but the core library of design elements and text styles should be consistent.
+This doesn’t mean that every page must look the same, but the core library of design elements and text styles should be consistent.

 To help keep ADHD individuals’ focus on your content, avoid surprising, sudden elements, such as pop-up notifications or oversized chat windows.
 Avoid navigations and sub-menus that change from page to page, as well.
 Whenever possible, create one central means of navigating your site and stick to it so your users can get familiar with how it works.
 This is good practice anyway and doubly important for those with ADHD.